godknowsiamgood/oapi3gen/README.md

 ```

 # Server boilerplate
-If you want, library can generate echo server specific code.
+If needed library can generate server specific code.
+At this moment only echo framework supported.
 It will include only parameters validation, defaults and routes.

 `oapi3gen -server echo spec.yaml`